jshaner/buffy/docs/index.md

 _Buffy_ is a convenient motion picture title finder for audiences looking for viewing suggestions that match specific preferences, or for those who need help to remember the title of a film.
-Users may select from a variety of search fields, inputting as much or as little information as they want, and _Buffy_ will return a list of results that fit those parameters.
+Users are able to include as much or as little information as they want for their search, and _Buffy_ will return a list of results that fit those parameters.
 With _Buffy_, users have their very own personal film buff at their disposal around the clock.

-When _Buffy_ is started, users will be presented with a screen of, ultimately, up to 15 different search fields, including title, director, actor, writer, composer, studio, release date, running time, genre, language, awards, and popular keywords.
-The more search fields utilized, the narrower and more specific will be Buffy's returned list, which will be displayed on a subsequent screen that allows for watchlisting titles, and archiving previous searches in the history, for later perusing.
-Each title will be accompanied by a link to a TMD page for logline browsing and trailer viewing, and ultimately a link for online streaming.
+When _Buffy_ is started, users are greeted with a prompt to enter text for their search.
+The more text entered, the narrower and more specific will be Buffy's returned list, which will be displayed on a subsequent screen that allows for watchlisting titles, and archiving previous searches in the history, for later perusing.
+As a stretch goal, each title will be accompanied by a link to a TMD page for logline browsing and trailer viewing, as well as a link for online streaming.
 With _Buffy_'s help, searching for a movie to watch is easier than ever.